-This article is going to be really controversial.
-It’s really hard to determine the best familiar because everyone is looking for something different.
-My list is going to try and track the Familiars that I believe are universally awesome.
+UPDATED: It’s going to be really hard to determine which familiar is actually the best.
+Everyone is looking for something different.
+Some people want to focus on war while others are going to focus on other things… My list is going to try and track the Familiars that I believe are universally awesome.

-Do you disagree with my list?
+Do you disagree with my Familiar list?
+No?
 Good.
 Begin a rant in the comments below!
+I probably won’t read it anyway!

 Familiars in Lords Mobile